Posts about untimely currents

 It is time to state a new understanding of cynicism, following a few developments within and without cynicism itself, to account for what cynicism looks like in a new climatic and catastrophic regime.
 It is time to detect and modify those new cynical modes of response that leave our environment in the hands of destructive forces.

-I will propose cynicism as abandonment, in which cynicism will no more be recognized as an attitude, a negative one, in an economic environment, but a search for small uplifting regions of inner experience concurrent with abandonment of larger zones of ecological (including human) exhaustion.
+I will propose cynicism as abandonment, in which cynicism will no longer be recognized as an attitude, a negative one, in an economic environment, but a search for small uplifting regions of inner experience concurrent with inconspicuous abandonment of larger zones of ecological (including human) exhaustion.

-The cynicism that fenced the inner experience from ongoing erosions, cleared the grounds for “identity.”
-Quite a lot of events culminated into a segmentation of populations into identities, e.g. market segmentation and later on social networks technology.
-These matters are critical now about but beyond the purview of this text.
+The cynicism that fenced the inner experience from ongoing erosion, cleared the grounds for “identity.”
+Quite a lot of events culminated into a segmentation of populations into identities, e.g. market segmentation and later on social networks technologies.
+These matters are critical yet beyond the purview of my text here.
 The contribution of the strategy of cynicism of fencing those parts of the mind that could justifiably be protected at the cost of whatever found itself beyond: an honest remark, the risk of speaking up, feedback on errors necessary for correction, moral engagement tout court, etcetera.

-Even if in all these examples the work of abandonment is never done, it is just a reason for further emptying out.
+Even with a token, there is something left inside.
+The work of abandonment is never done; the token itself is reason for further emptying out.

 In numbers we abandon numerous landscapes sooner or later.
 The feeling of cynicism is avoided by leaving the landscape were cynicism germinates, even if this landscape is where living takes place, or decisions about a highway trajectory, future investment, or an algorithm that could discriminate is made.
 Thus cynicism as affect is no longer a concept that would help us detect this destructive version of the cynical reason.

 These organizations learn to continue without care, and bind labor and force not by adding care but by punishing deviance and dissent.
+The punitive response is not a choice from meanness, in reality the organization has no capacity to incorporate the issues that are brought up.
 We speak here of organizations where bureaucracy is entrenched and institutions that hold on to out-of-touch calculations, trickle-up hierarchies, and an economy of expendable human resources (among other materials).
 But even if the feeling of cynicism is replaced with a new breath, the act of abandonment has been definitely and ultimately cynical.

 Thus response is added on top of cynicism, because the way to taking on the root causes is diligently gated by those who, we are learning to say, “benefit from the current situation.”

 I already implied that abandonment is not particular to those who, so to say, are exploited or exploit themselves.
 It is a general mode of response.
-These same groups who “benefit from the current situation,” those who we can call the irresponsible responsible guardians, their calculative organization that inflexibly call the shots and command the scripts, they divest from zones they consider unfit for business–zones previously exploited and sacrificed.
+These same groups who “benefit from the current situation,” those who we can call the irresponsible guardians, their calculative organization that inflexibly call the shots and command the scripts, they divest from zones they consider unfit for business–zones previously exploited and sacrificed.
 They themselves feel abandoned, moreover, whenever they fail to reproduce the business identity.
 “In your suit you’re someone, without it you’re nobody.”
-They take not-caring as their ultimate motto, having learnt as MBA freshman or otherwise to minimize the cost of winning.
+They take not-caring as their ultimate motto, having learnt as MBA freshman or otherwise to minimize the cost of winning, an abandonment of anything that would obstruct the pre-determined goal more and more a obligation.

-But also urban spaces and infrastructures, with the famous examples of Detroit or Flint Michigan, are left behind in their toxicity by the value that was extracted from them.
-Values that now “positively” infest other promising landscapes.
+But also urban spaces and infrastructures, with the famous examples of Detroit or Flint Michigan, are left behind in their toxicity.
+Values extracted from those locations now “positively” infest other promising landscapes.
 And at the same time, castes of lower order leave their deserted lands where the slowly unfolding catastrophe has devastated their livelihoods.
 We can now put the movement of refugees out of their burning homes and the movement of urban “human resources” leaving science, government, and (its subsidiaries,) and corporations, into one picture.
 We are all in a flight.
-The difference is that some of us can retreat into zen jobs and tiny green bubbles, based on what they have extracted and accumulated from the landscapes they now have left, while others end up between and within the walls that prevents them reaching the inhabitable bubble.
+The difference is that some of us can retreat into zen-accommodated jobs and tiny green bubbles, based on what is already extracted and accumulated from the landscapes that are left outside view, while others end up between and within the walls that prevent them reaching the inhabitable bubble.
 There isn’t enough place on an earth that is becoming tinier and tinier as we abandon it further.

-Surely, enough minions figure will remain to occupy existing positions in institutions.
-But trust and enthusiasm will everywhere plummet and recedes into a silence of negativity.
+Surely, enough minion figures will remain to occupy existing positions in institutions.
+But trust and enthusiasm will everywhere plummet and recede into a silence of negativity.

 And I emphasize again.
 I speak of minions, but none of us, none of these groups are cynical in attitude, or cynical in consciousness.
 It is a basic fact of life, and it is that one thing that economics got right: that everyone does his and her best.
 So no, the landscapes are cynical and our strategy to deal with them are intelligible even if complicit.